DARMA-tasking/workflows/README.md

 3. Optional: You may also want to update other aspects of the file such as trigger events or selected test environments.

-### For Example...
+#### For Example...

-[PR 2](https://github.com/DARMA-tasking/test-ci-project/pull/2) from the DARMA-tasking/test-ci-project repository successfully implemented CI pipelines using the unified Docker containers.
+The [test-ci-project](https://github.com/DARMA-tasking/test-ci-project) repository successfully implemented CI pipelines using the common Docker containers.